Manipulation of sports competitions

 Frequency of manipulation of sports competitions

 The prevalence of manipulation of sports competitions is difficult to estimate accurately as, like other criminal and dishonest activities, most cases of manipulation of sports competitions take place in disguise.
-This phenomenon is known as hidden criminality, and the revealed cases of manipulation in sports competitions are probably just the tip of the iceberg.
-In Finland, a few cases and suspicions of manipulation of sports competitions occur annually.
-It is estimated that hundreds of sports competitions are manipulated internationally every year.
+This phenomenon is known as hidden criminality.
+The prevalence of manipulation of sports competitions in Finland has been assessed in the risk assessment published by the National Platform against Manipulation of Sports Competitions in 2024.

 In addition to regulated and legal sports betting, illegal markets have also grown significantly in recent years.
 The strong growth of the sports betting market also attracts criminals and criminal organisations.
 The majority of illegal betting takes place in South and East Asia.